 - Accountability Writing Groups (virtual).
 Participants meet weekly, via Zoom, for a brief (~15 minute) check-in to allow each person to set their writing goals for the week, report their progress from the previous week, and cheer on their colleagues.
 Writers are more likely to meet their stated goals in their designated timeframe when they check-in regularly with a supportive group of peers.

 - Side-by-Side Writing Groups (hybrid).
 Participants meet regularly at an agreed upon time and place to work on independent writing projects alongside other writers.
 Arrive with any materials you will need to work on your own writing and write in good company.
-Enjoy a cup of coffee and a donut and stay for as long as your schedule allows.
+Enjoy a cup of coffee or tea and stay for as long as your schedule allows.

 - Affinity Writing Groups (flexible format).
 Writing groups can also form around specific topics (e.g., animal behavior), type of writing (e.g., grant proposals or public scholarship), or cohort (e.g., new faculty, graduate students writing their first manuscript, women writers).
 Email me if you have an idea or want help organizing an affinity writing group.